Kennedy-pop/roboforminformarmation/docs/index.rst

 RoboForm Compared with Other Password Managers
 ==============================================

-Many people researching password management solutions compare RoboForm with alternatives after searching for **keeper password manager download**.
+Many people researching password management solutions compare RoboForm with alternatives.

 RoboForm continues to remain a popular choice because of: